flathub/com.unity.UnityHub/.github/ISSUE_TEMPLATE/flatpak.md

   - type: input
     id: os
     attributes:
+      label: Operating System
-      label: What OS and version are you seeing the problem on?
+      description: What specific OS and version are you seeing the problem on?
       placeholder: e.g. Fedora Silverblue 39, Ubuntu 22.04, etc.

   - type: textarea